This post was originally published on June 2, 2009. It is being republished for readers’ enjoyment.

 Wrong.
-Not long after BeeBop and I got married and were immediately exiled to the cold, cold Northeastern United States by the U. S. Navy, I was shocked, shocked I tell you, to find out that there were actually people in the world who had never even heard of pimiento cheese.
-I found this unbelievable, being as it was that pimiento cheese was a staple in every southern household that I knew anything about.
+Not long after BeeBop and I got married and were immediately exiled to the cold, cold northeastern United States by the U. S. Navy, I was shocked, shocked I tell you, to find out that there were actually people in the world who had never even heard of pimiento cheese.
+I found this unbelievable, since pimiento cheese was a staple in every southern household that I knew anything about.
 Pimiento cheese sandwiches were as common to our childhood as peanut butter is to most.
-It was something that our moms could make up quickly, spread between two pieces of soft white bread, feed us lunch and be back to the hundreds of tasks they still had to complete that day.
+It was something that our moms could make up quickly, spread between two pieces of soft white bread, feed us lunch, and be back to the hundreds of tasks they still had to complete that day.
 It also made appearances as hors d’oeuvres when stuffed in a stalk of celery or spread on a cracker.

 Pimiento cheese is a remarkably simple recipe that uses very common ingredients that are nearly always on hand.
 My basic recipe follows.
 Once you’ve mastered the basic you can do a little embellishing (a tiny dash of garlic powder, a dash of cayenne, or maybe a few chopped green olives) but don’t stray too far.
 Otherwise it’s not pimiento cheese any more, but just some fancy cheese spread.
 Pimiento cheese is not meant for fanciness.

 Grate 8 ounces sharp cheddar cheese.
 I’m making a half recipe in the photos here, so yours will look like more if you’re following the full recipe.